In the Aeroplane Over the Sea

-In the Aeroplane Over the Sea is the second and final studio album by American rock band Neutral Milk Hotel, released on February 10, 1998, by Merge Records.
-The music is predominantly indie rock and psychedelic folk, and is characterized by an intentionally low-quality sound.
-Traditional rock instruments like the guitar and drums are paired with less conventional instruments such as a singing saw, uilleann pipes, and "zanzithophone" (Casio digital horn).
-The lyrics are surrealistic and opaque, with themes ranging from nostalgia to love, and were partially inspired by The Diary of a Young Girl by Anne Frank.
+In the Aeroplane Over the Sea is the second and final studio album by the American band Neutral Milk Hotel, released on February 10, 1998, by Merge Records.
+The album is predominantly indie rock and psychedelic folk and is characterized by extensive use of audio distortion and other lo-fi musical elements.
+Traditional indie rock instruments like the guitar and drums are paired with less conventional instruments like the singing saw and uilleann pipes.
+The lyrics are surrealistic and opaque, exploring themes that range from nostalgia to love.
+An important influence for the album was The Diary of a Young Girl, a book of writings from the diary of Anne Frank.